hops-ops/configuration-aws-account/README.md

-# [wip] configuration-account
+# [wip] configuration-aws-account

 > Note: This is still a work-in-progress!

-`configuration-account` is a Crossplane configuration package that provisions AWS Organizations member accounts.
+`configuration-aws-account` is a Crossplane configuration package that provisions AWS Organizations member accounts.
 It creates a new account within an existing organizational unit, optionally attaches Service Control Policies, and automatically generates an IAM user with a ProviderConfig for immediate Crossplane access to the new account.

 ## Highlights